i-be-snek/lemmy-util-bot/README.md

     ```

     Finally, paste the `TASKS` variable into the file with a list of the tasks you want the bot to perform.
-    For example, to mirror threads and also post a mod comment on new threads, add the names of both tasks separated by a comma
+    For example, to mirror threads and also post a mod comment on new threads, add the names of both tasks separated by a comma.
+The names of available tasks [can be found here](#supported-tasks)

     ```shell
     TASKS=mod_comment_on_new_threads, mirror_threads